m-abdulroqeeb/learning_log/SQL/SQL_Projects/data_warehouse_project/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/muhammad-abdulroqeeb)

-A SQL Server data warehouse built using the Medallion Architecture (Bronze, Silver, Gold), following @datawithbaraa's Data Warehouse course, as part of my data engineering learning journey.
+A SQL Server data warehouse built using the Medallion Architecture (Bronze, Silver, Gold), as part of my data engineering learning journey.

 ## About

 This project demonstrates a full ETL pipeline, from raw source data (CRM and ERP CSV files) through cleaning and standardization, to business-ready star schema views for reporting and analysis.

-This is a guided, tutorial-based project.
+This is a guided, tutorial-based project, following @datawithbaraa's Data Warehouse course.
 I wrote and debugged every script myself, and documented my own understanding throughout, but the architecture and approach follow the course structure rather than an original design.

 My own independently-designed project, built on a different dataset, is a separate piece of work planned for later in my learning journey.

+## Objective

+Build a data warehouse that consolidates sales data from two separate source systems (CRM and ERP) into a single, clean, analysis-ready model, resolving data quality issues along the way and producing a structure suitable for reporting and business insight.

 ## Architecture